CAD 59 Edmonton legal suite decision check

 06

-Tells you whether to keep researching, prepare a readiness packet, collect photos/drawings, or talk to a contractor or designer.
+Tells you whether to pause, measure key constraints, collect photos/drawings, prepare a readiness packet, or talk to a contractor or designer.

-Most homeowners do not need more information first.
-They need the right questions.
-This check narrows the project into the first decision points: suite or renovation, likely path, cost drivers, payback assumptions, and what is still missing.
+Most homeowners do not need another long City page first.
+They need the right questions in the right order.
+This preview narrows the project into legal-suite path, cash-flow assumptions, permit workload, cost drivers, and missing facts.

 1